 Auckland Harbour Bridge Climb

-It’s a short walk to the locked gate beneath the bridge, where your guide gives you some background: completed in 1959, it was originally designed to have five or six lanes plus provision for pedestrians and cyclists, but that was deemed too expensive, and instead an austerity version was built with just four lanes.
-Almost immediately, traffic volume exceeded this capacity, and two lanes were added each side in 1966, nicknamed the ‘Nippon clip-ons’ to reflect their Japanese design.
+It's a short walk to the locked gate beneath the bridge, where your guide gives you some background.
+Completed in 1959, it was originally designed to have five or six lanes plus provision for pedestrians and cyclists, but that was deemed too expensive, and instead an austerity version was built with just four lanes.
+Almost immediately, traffic volume exceeded this capacity, and two lanes were added each side in 1966.

 Passing through the gate, you'll have your safety line attached to a cable, and follow a metal walkway to the first big concrete pier.
 Here you'll see how the clip-on sections were attached and learn, possibly with some alarm, that these so solid-looking concrete bridge supports are actually hollow.
 You can see here that the bridge is actually three separate structures, joining together only where their bases are fixed to the pier.